TekisasuEngine/.github/profile/README.md

-[Tekisasu Engine](https://dev.tekisasu.com) is a feature-rich, multi-platform, open-source game engine capable of running 2D+3D projects on a number of different platforms.
+[Tekisasu Engine](https://dev.tekisasu.com) is a feature-rich, multi-platform, open-source game engine capable of running 2D+3D projects on Windows, macOS, BSD and Linux.

 This project (except for the Tekisasu logo assets which are the exclusive property of Tekisasu) are licensed under the